seans3/k8s-ai/gateway/README.md

 ### Prerequisites

 1. A configured Google Cloud project and authenticated `gcloud`/`kubectl` CLI.
 For a detailed guide on setting up your environment from scratch, see [SETUP.md](SETUP.md).
-2. A GKE Standard cluster with the Inference Gateway feature enabled.
+2. A GKE cluster with the Inference Gateway feature enabled.
+The instructions below use a GKE Standard cluster, but GKE Autopilot is also supported with configuration adjustments.
 3. A Kubernetes secret named `hf-secret` in the `default` namespace containing your Hugging Face token with at least 'Read' permissions.
 See [SETUP.md](SETUP.md) for instructions.
 4. Sufficient NVIDIA L4 GPU quota in your GCP project for the selected region.